open-forest-observatory/ofo-argo/docs/usage/argo-usage.md

 # Using Argo on the OFO cluster

 This guide describes how to submit workflows to Argo and monitor them.
+This is a generic guide for any Argo workflow.

+For specific instructions on running the photogrammetry (automate-metashape) workflow, see the [Photogrammetry workflow guide](photogrammetry-workflow.md).

 ## Prerequisites